troglobit/watchdogd/doc/features.md

 ### File System Usage

-Currently only a single file system can be monitored, in this example we monitor `/var` every five minutes.
+Any number of file systems can be monitored, in this example we monitor `/var` every five minutes.

 ```